-Sally Levitt Steinberg, granddaughter of the founder, recalls: ”My grandfather found this motto, the Optimist's Creed, as it is called, inside a cheap picture frame he happened to buy in a dime store.
-He adopted it as his philosophy of life."
-The phrase became so popular that Franklin D Roosevelt and Herbert Hoover, campaigning in 1932 during The Depression, worked the phrase into their campaign speeches.
+Sally Levitt Steinberg, his granddaughter, recalls: ”My grandfather found this motto, The Optimist's Creed, as it is called, inside a cheap picture frame he happened to buy in a dime store.
+He adopted it as his philosophy of life.”
+This philosophical gem became so popular that both Franklin D Roosevelt and Herbert Hoover, campaigning in 1932 during The Depression, worked The Optimist’s Creed into their campaign speeches.